DegreeCalc

 North Dakota offers the North Dakota State Grant providing need-based aid up to $1,050/semester.
 The ND Scholars Program awards full tuition for top high school graduates.
 The ND Academic and Career and Technical Education Scholarship provides additional merit aid.

-Beyond state programs, North Dakota students can access federal Pell Grants (up to $7,395/year for 2025-2026), Federal Supplemental Educational Opportunity Grants (FSEOG), and federal work-study programs.
-Students should complete the FAFSA as early as possible to maximize aid eligibility.
-Use our FAFSA EFC Calculator to estimate your expected family contribution.
+Beyond state programs, North Dakota students can access federal Pell Grants (published 2026-27 maximum: $7,395), Federal Supplemental Educational Opportunity Grants (FSEOG), and Federal Work-Study.
+Students should complete the FAFSA as early as possible for the award year and check state and school priority deadlines.
+Use our FAFSA SAI Calculator to estimate your expected family contribution.

 Student Outcomes in North Dakota